 Located on the Sydney Harbour foreshore at North Sydney, Sub Base Platypus features a shaded barbeque area with seating, a maritime-themed playground, sweeping views of Neutral Bay, and a scenic over-water walkway to neighbouring Kesterton Park.

-Image: An artist's impression of the Harbour Trust's proposal for the Torpedo Factory Renewal Project
+Image: An artist's impression of the Torpedo Factory Renewal Project

 Located on the Sydney Harbour foreshore at Hunters Hill, Woolwich Dock and Parklands is a maritime precinct steeped in history...

 The heritage-listed sandstone dry dock is flanked by two waterfront parklands – Goat and Horse Paddocks – making the precinct a great place for a picnic and outdoor exercise.
 A major drawcard is its breathtaking harbour view, which encompasses Cockatoo Island, immediately opposite Horse Paddock.